 For a bear hug to be a successful one, the acquiring company must make an offer where the acquiring company acquires a vast number of shares of the target company at a much higher rate than the market rate.
 A company may go for this strategy to mitigate a more difficult acquisition or acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
 Usually, companies acquire an existing business to share its customer base, operations and market presence.
 It is one of the popular ways of business expansion., which will significantly take longer.

-- The company, which is acquiring the target company at times, also uses bear hugs to restrict the competition or may go for such acquisition to get hold of goods and services that complements its current product offerings.
+The company, which is acquiring the target company at times, also uses bear hugs to restrict the competition or may go for such acquisition to get hold of goods and services that complement its current product offerings.
 It is similar to a hostile takeoverHostile TakeoverA hostile takeover is a process where a company acquires another company against the will of its management., but this generally proves more financially beneficial to the shareholders.

-- Even if there is no management decision to get acquired, it is bound to take bear hug offers seriously because a company is bound to act in the best interest of its shareholders.
-Sometimes they offer made for start-ups or struggling business models with the belief that the companies and their assets will have a higher value in the near future and drive more profits than what it is currently driving.
+Even if there is no management decision to get acquired, it is bound to take bear hug offers seriously because a company is bound to act in the best interest of its shareholders.
+Sometimes they offer made-for start-ups or struggling business models to believe that the companies and their assets will have a higher value shortly and drive more profits than what is currently driving.

 One example of bear hug acquisition was the case of Microsoft intending to take over the business of Yahoo, where Microsoft offered Yahoo to buy its shares at a 63% acquisition premiumAcquisition PremiumAcquisition premium is the excess amount paid by the acquirer over the actual value of the target firm to close the deal during a corporate takeover.
 It is the difference between the purchase consideration and the target company's pre-merger value. than what it closed the earlier day.
-This looked really beneficial for the shareholders as at that point in time, Yahoo was really struggling, and their business was making huge losses.
+This looked beneficial for the shareholders as then, Yahoo was struggling, and their business was making huge losses.